PATIENT IDENTIFICATION

 Are your patients like Jamie-Lynn ready for something different?

-Actual patient taking KESIMPTA who was compensated for time.
+Real patient taking KESIMPTA who was compensated for time.
 Individual results may vary.

 For relapsing MS patients, disease activity can mean disability progression1